xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 sector.
-It is administered by a non-profit organization, which has articulated a clear diversity statement, has elected a trans woman to its board of directors in 2015, and routinely sponsors efforts, like PyLadies and PyCaribbean, which increase participation from publics traditionally underrepresented in the technology sector.
+It is administered by a non-profit organization, which has articulated a clear diversity statement, has elected a trans woman to its board of directors in 2015, and routinely sponsors efforts, like PyLadies and PyCaribbean, and the Minorities in Python Conference.
+Such efforts increase participation from publics traditionally underrepresented in the technology sector.

 [^ln-pep]: Python Enhancement Proposal 20 reads: "Simple is better than complex.
 Complex is better than complicated Sparse is better than dense.